akzkak/RaidSummonPlus/README.md

 - **Coordination**: Syncs summon lists between warlocks who have the addon
 - **Class Prioritization**: Automatically sorts warlocks to the top of the list
 - **Visual Clarity**: Uses class colors for easy identification
+- **Healthstone Announcements**: Automatically announces healing value of healthstones when casting Ritual of Souls based on Master Conjuror talent ranks

 ## Usage